ibm-cloud-docs/FileStorage/migrate-file-storage-encrypted-file-storage.md

 ## Authorizing host to the new {{site.data.keyword.filestorage_short}}
 {: #authtonewvol}

-"Authorized" hosts are hosts that were given access to a volume.
+"Authorized" hosts are compute hosts that are granted access to a volume.
 Without host authorization, you can't access or use the storage from your system.

 You can create the authorization in the [UI](/docs/FileStorage?topic=FileStorage-managingstorage&interface=ui#authhostUI), from the [CLI](/docs/FileStorage?topic=FileStorage-managingstorage&interface=cli#authhostCLI), with the API, or with [Terraform](/docs/FileStorage?topic=FileStorage-managingstorage&interface=terraform#authhostterraform).